A Complete Guidelines Explaining Goods and Services Tax

 -

-The central taxes which will be subsumed are:
+The central taxes which were subsumed are:

 - Central Excise duty